Skip to contents

 index

 Integer: which voice-leading generator should be displayed?
-Defaults to 1, the one which induces the least amount of motion.
+Defaults to NULL, displaying all voice leadings.

 display_digits